OneAmo/.github/.github/pull_request_template.md

 PR checklist:

-- [ ] Assigned PR to your name, link PR to issue, team sprint and your sprint
 - [ ] Correctly implemented requested outputs
 - [ ] Security vulnerabilities have been considered and prevented
 - [ ] Optimized time, space code complexity and network bandwidth